- The understated importance of high-quality supportive care

 - Ketamine is extraordinarily safe.
-Although sometimes feared due to its classification as an “anesthetic” agent, ketamine is actually the safest medication listed here (unlike acetaminophen or opioids, it's nearly impossible to kill someone with ketamine).58,59
+Although sometimes feared due to its classification as an “anesthetic” agent, ketamine is actually the safest medication listed here (unlike acetaminophen or opioids, it's nearly impossible to kill someone with ketamine).(25530168, 10499950)

-- The dose is 0.1-0.3 mg/kg/hr.
-At the higher end of this dose range, some patients may experience mild psychotropic side-effects which are often pleasurable but can be scary.
-If psychomimetic side-effects occur, stop the infusion for 30-60 minutes and re-start at a lower dose (e.g. 0.1 mg/kg/hr).
-It's generally possible to find a “sweet spot” where pain relief is achieved without side-effects.
+- The dose for a ketamine infusion to treat pain typically 0.1-0.3 mg/kg/hr.
+At the higher end of this dose range, some patients may experience mild psychotropic side-effects which are often pleasurable (but can be scary).
+If psychomimetic side-effects occur, stop the infusion for 30-60 minutes and re-start at a lower dose (e.g., 0.1 mg/kg/hr).
+It's generally possible to find a sweet spot where pain relief is achieved without side-effects.

 #4 fentanyl infusion

-- Ideally avoided if possible, for many reasons.
-Over several days patients will rapidly become tolerant to opioid, which may subsequently cause withdrawal when fentanyl is discontinued.69 Fentanyl accumulates in fatty tissue, causing the drug to linger after the infusion is stopped, leading to delayed awakening.70
+- Fentanyl infusions should be avoided whenever possible, for many reasons.
+Over several days patients will rapidly become tolerant to opioid, which may subsequently cause withdrawal when fentanyl is discontinued.(22420584) Fentanyl accumulates in adipose tissue, causing the drug to linger after the infusion is stopped, leading to delayed awakening. 🌊 (26346209)

 - If a fentanyl infusion is used, attempts should be made on a regular basis to reduce the dose (at a minimum, every morning).